A conversation with Sarah Cannon and Mark Goldberg, Index Ventures’ new partners

 TC: How do you manage expectations with your base of LPs, especially as the time threshold between an IPO and the founding stretches?

-Goldberg: I think we’re fortunate that as a fund culture and with the LP base, we’re afforded the ability to make a long-term view.
+Goldberg: I think we’re fortunate that as a fund culture and with the LP base, we’re afforded the ability to make a long term view.
 While the timeline is stretching, we don’t feel pressure.
 To the extent the companies continue to build value, the returns are gonna look good enough.
 We have not felt the urgency to try and realize gains faster, and part of that is our broader philosophy and ethos around investing.
 We’re here to support the entrepreneurs, and I don’t want to be prescriptive in an exit.

 I think we need to be thoughtful when we take a secondary investment.
 Doing large secondaries in early companies can be detrimental.
 When we’re looking at rounds where secondaries are available we ask about proceeds being distributed, we want to know [if it’s just certain executives or for the whole team].

-Note: Update: Cannon reached out to clarify a few things from the interview, which we’ve sprinkled some updates throughout.